licium/OCCP/docs/main.md

 With the emergence of web 3.0 the Internet is moving towards a network of automated peer-to-peer transactions.
-An increasing amount of dynamic, short-lived and granular content need to be managed by a variety of entities with different interests and requirements.
+An increasing amount of dynamic, short-lived and granular content needs to be managed by a variety of entities with different interests and requirements.
 Digital content continuously re-encodes, resizes, and re-compresses, changing its underlying data as it travels through a complex network of actors and